 >>

-All the Animal Manure Management Systems (AMMSs) were invested by the project owner, who has full and uncontested legal ownership of the credits that will be generated under Gold Standard Certification.
-In addition, confirmation of the GS VER ownership will also be discussed during the local stakeholder consultation, which will be postponed due to COVID-19 and ASFV.
+All the Animal Manure Management Systems (AMMSs) of the 9 swine farms were invested by the project owner, who has full and uncontested legal ownership of the credits that will be generated under Gold Standard Certification.
+In addition, confirmation of the GS VER ownership will also be discussed during the local stakeholder consultation, which will be held on 18/10/2021.
 The project owner has the legal ownership of the emission reductions generated by the project activity.

+Investment decision of the entire project were made by Jiangxi Zhengbang Breeding Co.
+Ltd.(Project Owner).
+All the 9 swine farms were owned by the project owner, who will make detailed plan for the whole project.
+Specific implementation, operation and monitoring of the project were carried out by each swine farm under the guidance of the project owner.
+Related trainings on project requirements and monitoring plan will be organized by the project owner.

+As project developer, Profit Carbon Environmental Energy Technology (Shanghai) Co., Ltd. is mainly responsible for preparation of PDD, MR and other documents related to emission reductions.
+It doesn’t participate in the actual implementation and operation of the entire project.

 A.2 Location of project